Basal-cell carcinoma: Aggressiveness patterns

-There are mainly three patterns of aggressiveness, based mainly the cohesion of cancer cells:
+There are mainly three patterns of aggressiveness, based mainly on the cohesion of cancer cells:

 Differential diagnoses

 Radicality

 In suspected but uncertain BCC cells close to the resection margins, immunohistochemistry with BerEp4 can highlight the BCC cells.

 Prevention

 Basal-cell carcinoma is a common skin cancer and occurs mainly in fair-skinned patients with a family history of this cancer.
 Sunlight is a factor in about two-thirds of these cancers; therefore, doctors recommend sunscreens with at least SPF 30.
 However, a Cochrane review examining the effect of solar protection (sunscreen only) in preventing the development of basal-cell carcinoma or cutaneous squamous cell carcinoma found that there was insufficient evidence to demonstrate whether sunscreen was effective for the prevention of either of these keratinocyte-derived cancers.
 The review did ultimately state that the certainty of these results was low, so future evidence could very well alter this conclusion.
 One-third occur in non-sun-exposed areas; thus, the pathogenesis is more complex than UV exposure as the cause.

 The use of a chemotherapeutic agent such as 5-Fluorouracil or imiquimod can prevent the development of skin cancer.
-It is usually recommended to individuals with extensive sun damage, history of multiple skin cancers, or rudimentary forms of cancer (i.e., solar keratosis).
-It is often repeated every 2 to 3 years to further decrease the risk of skin cancer.
+It is usually recommended to individuals with extensive sun damage, a history of multiple skin cancers, or rudimentary forms of cancer (i.e., solar keratosis).
+It is often repeated every 2 to 3 years to decrease the risk of skin cancer further.